mikro-orm/mikro-orm/docs/usage-with-sql.md

 ## Transactions

+When you call `EntityManager#flush()`, all computed changes are queried [inside a database transaction](unit-of-work.md) by default, so you do not have to handle transactions manually.

-MySQL driver provides basic support for transactions via `beginTransaction/commit/rollback` methods on both `MySqlDriver` and their shortcuts on `EntityManager` as well.
+When you need to explicitly handle the transaction, you can use `beginTransaction/commit/rollback` methods on both `MySqlDriver` and their shortcuts on `EntityManager`.

 You can also use `EntityManager.transactional(cb)` helper to run callback in transaction.
 It will provide forked `EntityManager` as a parameter with clear clear isolated identity map - please use that